afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

 dat <- long_stroop[long_stroop$Condition!=1,]
 ```

-Now, to apply the data to our hierarchical model, we flatten the two factors (condition and session) of $2\times 2$ structure into four combinators with the following `R` code:
+Next, to apply the data to our hierarchical model, we flatten the two factors (condition and session) of $2\times 2$ structure into a dimension of four combinators with the following `R` code:

 ```{r}
 dat[dat$Condition==2,'Condition'] <- 'inc' # incongruent